Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/03-agg-over.md

 ```

 Note: when multiplying or dividing an integer by another integer, our result will also be an integer.
-If we expect a non-integer result, we can an integer to a float by rewriting it as a decimal.
+If we expect a non-integer result, we can cast an `int` to `float` by rewriting the integer as a decimal.
 This is known as __implicit conversion__.
-Try the following expressions:
-`SELECT 1/2`
-`SELECT 1/2.0`
+What is the difference between these two expressions: `SELECT 1/2` and `SELECT 1/2.0`?
 {: .notice--info}